dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/index.md

 </Project>
 ```

-For information about building WPF applications, see [Building a WPF Application](building-a-wpf-application-wpf.md).
+For information about building WPF applications, see [Compile a WPF Application](../../../framework/wpf/app-development/building-a-wpf-application-wpf.md).

 ## Window lifetime